 For the Marquis de Lafayette’s extraordinary commitment to America’s cause, America passed a law on January 23, 2002, posthumously bestowing him with honorary citizenship.
 Only five other individuals in America’s history have been honored in this way.

-If you are facing with the challenge of overcoming an “outsider” stigma, follow Lafayette’s example.
+If you are faced with the challenge of overcoming an “outsider” stigma, follow Lafayette’s example.
 By casting an inspiring vision, showing your colleagues that you value them, and giving others a voice in decisions, you will establish connection and win their allegiance.

 Adapted from Connection Culture: The Competitive Advantage of Shared Identity, Empathy and Understanding at Work.
 Read free sample chapters here.